 If you don’t have a friend who’s willing to be your walking buddy, then why not find a new partner or a small group to walk with?
 Meetup.com is a great website for finding out about local walking and fitness events (many of which are still operating in small socially distanced numbers).
 Here you can meet like-minded people, and join a fitness community.
 Meetup.com is free to join, and events are also free, unless an organiser decides to charge group members a fee.
 There is also a fee to pay if you yourself decide you want to organise an activity, or set up a group.

-Joining forces with people who have similar fitness goals can help you stay motivated and look forward to walking – and during this strange and isolating time, it’s a great way to meet people and make new (socially distanced) friends, too.
+Joining forces with people who have similar fitness goals can help you stay motivated and look forward to walking – and it’s a great way to meet people and make new friends too.

 8. Walk while you wait